appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure/setup-to-integrate-sso.md

 </dd>

-## Create the Keycloak Database and User
+## Create Keycloak Database and User

 Once connected to your PostgreSQL database, create a new database for Keycloak and a user with appropriate roles.